Nathan MacKinnon Game Preview: Avalanche vs. Kraken

 MacKinnon Season Stats Insights

-- MacKinnon has a goal in five of 11 contests this year, but no multi-goal games so far.
+- MacKinnon has a goal in six of 13 contests this season, but no multi-goal games so far.

-- MacKinnon has a point in six of 11 games this season, with multiple points in four of them.
+- MacKinnon has a point in eight of 13 games this year, with multiple points in five of them.

-- In four of 11 games this season, MacKinnon has had an assist, including two games with multiple assists.
+- MacKinnon has an assist in six of 13 games this year, with multiple assists on three occasions.

-- MacKinnon's odds on his point total prop carry an implied probability of 50% that he goes over.
+- MacKinnon has an implied probability of 51.2% to eclipse his point total based on the odds.

-- There is an implied probability of 62.5% of MacKinnon going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, MacKinnon has an implied probability of 62.5% of going over his assist prop bet.

 Sign up for Underdog fantasy today.